gleichsnerd/eecs293-Chemistry/README.md

 In the case of incorrect input, we throw an IllegalArgumentException

 -All input errors are stopped by helper methods before syntax checking begins (i.e. our barricade is before all data checking)
+	-Barricade consists of all "throwIf" functions and, for main, the empty argument check

 All in all, regex makes for some pretty secure code.